pact-foundation/pact-ruby/README.md

 * The mocked responses are verified to be valid by replaying the interactions against the provider codebase.
 * Rake verification tasks allow a pacts at one or more URIs to be checked against a given service provider codebase.
 * Different versions of a consumer/provider pair can be easily tested against each other, allowing confidence when deploying new versions of each (see the pact_broker and pact_broker-client gems).

+## How does it work?

+1. In the specs for the provider facing code in the consumer project, expectations are set up on a mock service provider.
+1. When the specs are run, the requests, and their expected responses, are written to a "pact" file.
+1. The requests in the pact file are replayed against the provider, and the actual responses are checked to make sure they match the expected responses.

 ## Installation